Return

 Just after my soulmate died in 2020, Australia’s covid lockdown and border closures kicked in.
-In those dark dog days when I was confined alone to a house that suffocated and threatened my very sanity, one word emerged in the darkness: Mongolia.
+In those black days when I was confined alone to a house that not only suffocated but threatened my very sanity, one word emerged in the darkness: Mongolia.

-I can’t explain where this came from.
-It just arose and didn’t go away.
-During the crazy hardships and challenges of the next few years, where I was sure that either I or the world had gone mad, possibly both, “Mongolia” arose as a whisper on every breeze.
+During the crazy hardships and challenges of the next few years, where I was sure that either I or the world had gone mad, possibly both, Mongolia arose as a whisper on every breeze.

 Which brought me to Mongolia, three years and four months after those bleak early days.